The Online Books Page

 Image from Wikimedia Commons

-Joseph Thomas Sheridan Le Fanu (28 August 1814 – 7 February 1873), popularly known as J. S. Le Fanu, was an Irish writer.
-He was one of the pioneers of early Gothic, mystery and horror literary works, and is considered by critics to be among the greatest ghost story writers of the Victorian era, as his works were central to the development of the genre.
-Le Fanu is best known for the locked-room mystery-thriller Uncle Silas (1864), the historical mystery novel The House by the Churchyard (1863), and the collection of stories In a Glass Darkly (1872), which includes the novella Carmilla (1872), one of the foundational works of vampire fiction and a landmark in the lesbian vampire genre.
+Joseph Thomas Sheridan Le Fanu (28 August 1814 – 7 February 1873), popularly known as J. S. Le Fanu, was an Irish writer of Gothic, mystery and horror literature.
+He is considered by literary critics to be among the greatest ghost story writers of the Victorian era, as his works were central to the development of the genre.
+He was the author of the locked-room mystery-thriller Uncle Silas (1864), the mystery novel The House by the Churchyard (1863), and the collection of stories In a Glass Darkly (1872), which includes his best-known publication, the novella Carmilla (1872), one of the earliest works of vampire literature and a landmark in the lesbian vampire genre.
 (From Wikipedia)

 More about Joseph Sheridan Le Fanu: Associated authors: